Purchases made through links earn us a small commission, at no extra cost to you.

-The first time I visited the Palace of Versailles, I was in the eleventh grade on my first tip to Europe.
+The first time I visited the Palace of Versailles, I was in the eleventh grade on my first trip to Europe.
 I still vividly recall how amazed I was by the decadent furnishings, the sparkling hall of mirrors, the grand fountains, and the symmetry and preciseness of the colourful gardens.
 After that trip, Versailles was what I pictured whenever I thought of France.

 Fast forward 15 years later, and I would be excitedly bringing my new husband along on my second visit to Versailles.
 Walking up to the palace was just how I remembered it- a large cobblestone courtyard leading up to a resplendent golden gate.

-We took our place in the very long lineup, where we sweat out a 30 minute wait, the sun blaring down on us at an intense 32 degrees.
+We took our place in the very long lineup where we sweat out a 30 minute wait, the sun blaring down on us at an intense 32 degrees.
 After finally passing our way through the airport-like security, we quickly got our tickets and entered the palace, excited to begin our self-guided tour and see inside the Palace of Versailles.

 Our Visit to the Palace of Versailles- What It’s Like to Go Inside Versailles Palace

 I’m going to start by saying that the inside of Versailles Palace is not the most pleasant of places to visit.
 It’s crowded.
 Very crowded.
 And on hot days like the one when we visited, the palace gets uncomfortably muggy.

 We visited on a Thursday in early September and the crowds were a bit smaller than what I remembered from my first visit.
-It still was virtually impossible to get any good photos during a tour of the Palace of Versailles, especially of the Hall Of Mirrors.
+Still, it was virtually impossible to get any good photos during a tour of the Palace of Versailles, especially of the Hall Of Mirrors.
 In the State Apartments, everyone was eager to land a coveted photo-taking spot in front of the red velvet rope, sometimes even pushing and elbowing others to make this happen.
 I’d even go as far to say this is the most frustrating place I’ve ever tried to photograph.